Bathroom Plumbing London | Verified Plumbers, All Boroughs

 Planning and building regulations

-London has one of the highest concentrations of conservation areas and pre-1914 housing stock in the UK โ€” both directly affect bathroom plumbing design, specification and cost in ways that do not apply elsewhere.
+London has one of the highest concentrations of listed buildings and conservation areas in the UK, and one of the highest concentrations of pre-1914 housing stock โ€” all of which directly affect bathroom plumbing design, specification and cost in ways that do not apply elsewhere.

 Why bathroom plumbing in London is different from anywhere else in the UK